InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 }
 ```

-**Round up and Round down** Since these two operations are opposite, the code is similar, here we'll just talk about round down.
-According to the feature of the BST, the target must be in the left.
-We only need to traverse the left nodes until the current node is no more bigger than the target.
-And then adjudge if there has right nodes, if do, continue the adjudgement recursively.
+**Round up and Round down** Since these two operations are opposite, the code is similar, here we'll talk about round down.
+According to the feature of the BST, the target must be on the left.
+We only need to traverse the left nodes until the current node is no bigger than the target.
+And then adjudge if there have right nodes, if do, continue the judgment recursively.

 ```js
 floor(v) {